suhank/zea-engine/docs/api/Math/Mat4.md

 <a name="Mat4+translateInPlace"></a>

 ### translateInPlace
-Translate a Mat4 by the given vector not using SIMD.
+Translate a Mat4 by the given vector.

 **Returns**: [<code>Mat4</code>](#Mat4) - - The return value.